A sub-Riemannian Gauss-Bonnet theorem for surfaces in contact manifolds: Introduction

-where $\nabla^h$ is the Levi-Civita connection of $h$.
-The function $K_{\Sigma, E}$ will not depend on the orientation of $E$.
-We will use it to state our main result. \begin{theorem}[Sub-Riemannian Gauss-Bonnet theorem] Let $\Sigma\subseteq $ be a compact $C^2$-surface without boundary.
+where the divergence is with respect to the volume form $\sigma$.
+The function $K_{\Sigma, E}$ does not depend on the orientation of $E$, and we will show that it is uniformly bounded close to the characteristic set $\cha(\Sigma)$.
+We will use this function to state our main result. \begin{theorem}[Sub-Riemannian Gauss-Bonnet theorem] Let $\Sigma\subseteq M$ be a compact $C^2$-surface without boundary such that Assumption \eqref{A} holds.
 Then

 \end{theorem} In particular, $\chi(\Sigma)$ can be determined by the values of $K_{\Sigma,E}$ in a neighborhood of $\cha(\Sigma)$.
 We get the following simple corollary \begin{corollary} \begin{enumerate}[\rm (a)] \item If $\cha(\Sigma) = \emptyset$, then $\chi(\Sigma) =0$. \item If $K_{\Sigma,E}$ is non-negative in a neighborhood of $\cha(\Sigma)$, then $\Sigma$ is homeomorphic to a sphere or a torus. \end{enumerate} \end{corollary}